 Academic General Respirologist

 The Division of Respirology within the Department of Medicine at Queen’s University invites applications for an Academic General Respirologist position.
-Clinical responsibilities will include general respirology clinics, bronchoscopy, and respirology in-patient consultation service.
-Expertise in interstitial lung disease and/or pulmonary hypertension will be considered an asset.
+Clinical responsibilities will include general and subspecialty respirology clinics, bronchoscopy, and respirology in-patient consultation service.
+Applicants with expertise in sub-specialty areas are encouraged to apply, including but not limited to obstructive lung diseases, interventional respirology or sleep medicine.
 Academic rank will be commensurate with experience.

 In addition to a major focus of providing exemplary clinical service, the successful applicant would be expected to teach at both the undergraduate and postgraduate levels, engage in collaborative research and contribute to the administrative functions of the University and Hospitals.
 It is expected candidates will exhibit a strong potential for innovative and scholarly research, as well as provide evidence of a strong academic portfolio with demonstrable teaching experience.
 Candidates must also demonstrate strong leadership skills, excellent communication skills and the ability to work in a collaborative environment.
 Members of the Department of Medicine enjoy a competitive compensation package, including a generous benefit plan.